Instructor: Kris Knight

 Classes by this instructor

-The Upper Deschutes Watershed Council is coordinating a six-part informational speaker series about the Upper Deschutes watershed.
-Learn about your watershed, water use, water conservation efforts, and fish and wildlife in the Upper Deschutes watershed.
-There are five classroom sessions, and one full-day field trip.
+The Upper Deschutes Watershed Council in partnership with Community Education at Central Oregon Community College, is coordinating a six-part informational series about the Deschutes watershed.
+Join us to learn about water use in the watershed, water conservation efforts, geology and hydrology and fish and wildlife in the Deschutes watershed.
+Four sessions will be lectures and held at the High Desert Museum.
+Two sessions will be full day field trips to explore topics from the lectures.